jgkwak95/jgkwak95.github.io/_pages/about.md

 ##### (News) I will join the Computer Vision Lab at University of British Columbia (UBC) as Visiting Student Researcher under the supervision of Prof. [Kwang Moo Yi](https://www.cs.ubc.ca/~kmyi/), focusing on 3D Neural Representation and 3D-aware Generative Models.
-(Jun.2023 - Nov.2023)
+(Jun.
+2023 - Nov.
+2023)